 Informative card from the early days of exchange services

 - HIV education for individuals and groups at risk

 - Education and support for HIV+ individuals to decrease their risk of infecting others

-- Northern Exchange Syringe Exchange Program – providing safer injection supplies to injection drug users.
+- Northern Exchange Syringe Service Program – providing safer injection supplies to injection drug users.

 IAA programs are developed and implemented by staff with a variety of backgrounds who also have the skills, training and experience to deliver the services they are assigned.
 HIV Prevention staff (and most IAA staff) complete the state-sponsored “Client-Centered HIV Risk Reduction Counseling and Giving Test Results.”
 IMAT staff must meet education requirements and achieve certification as substance abuse counselors.
 IMAT is an accredited outpatient substance abuse treatment program.
 HIV Client services staff are trained Social Workers.

 - Increased knowledge among the target populations about HIV and risk reduction strategies;

 - Increase in skills related to personal risk assessment, decision-making and sexual negotiation among members of target populations;